-Use this thread on our incoming cohort Facebook page to find others interested in sharing hotel/Airbnb space and costs prior to checking into St. Joe's on August 1st!
+Use this thread on our incoming cohort Facebook page to find others interested in sharing hotel/Airbnb space and costs prior to checking into St. Joe's!
 JVC is unable to provide early accommodations, but we encourage you to start practicing simple living and community building by connecting with others to find a place to stay if you are arriving early.

 Please refer to this list when preparing for travel to Orientation.
 Once you arrive in your service city, you can have friends or family ship additional items to you if deem this necessary.